5outh/WeekOfPragmas/Posts/ListComprehensions.md

                      ]
 ```

 It's kind of wacky, but it works!
 First we pull out all of the `Character`s, then we group them together by their birth years.
 We then sort these grouped lists by their negative length (to get the largest first) and finally return the sorted list of most popular birth years, paired up with the first names of the friends born in those years.

+This is only the tip of the iceberg when it comes to `TransformListComp`; for a more in-depth explanation of how everything works, [check out the docs](https://downloads.haskell.org/~ghc/7.8.3/docs/html/users_guide/syntax-extns.html#generalised-list-comprehensions).
+Onwards!

 ## MonadComprehensions